Learn how to press flowers, enjoy a relaxing hobby, and never buy pressed flowers again for your DIY arts and crafts projects.

 - Small fresh flowers and leaves (small daisies or orchids)

-The steps for this process is similar to pressing flowers with an iron, just replace the paper with two sheets of wax paper sandwiching your flowers.
+The steps for this process is similar to the iron process, so just replace the paper with two sheets of wax paper sandwiching your specimens.

 Take some paper towels and lay on top of your wax paper, then press down with your iron for 10 seconds at a time.
 In only a few minutes you will have a sealed translucent sheet filled with flowers!